spacenectar/builda/README.md

 Builda also supports the following prefixes:

-#### `github:` prefix to install modules from GitHub.
+#### `github:` prefix to install modules from GitHub

-e.g. The following command will install the 'arctic-fox' scaffold from the GitHub user 'builda-modules':
+e.g. The following command will install the 'arctic-fox' blueprint from the GitHub user 'builda-modules':

 ```shell
 builda install github:builda-modules/arctic-fox
 ```

-#### `bitbucket:` prefix to install modules from BitBucket.
+#### `bitbucket:` prefix to install modules from BitBucket

-e.g. The following command will install the 'arctic-fox' scaffold from the BitBucket user 'builda-modules':
+e.g. The following command will install the 'arctic-fox' blueprint from the BitBucket user 'builda-modules':

 ```shell
 builda install bitbucket:builda-modules/arctic-fox